The Fairly OddParents: A New Wish: Production

 In June 2023, trademark registrations attached to Paramount Global and Nickelodeon were made.
 In July 2023, Daran Norris confirmed that a new Fairly OddParents project was in the works.
 In January 2024, an unfinished version of the first episode "Fly" was leaked.

 The series was officially announced on February 23, 2024, with 20 episodes ordered for the first season.
 The series is produced by FredFilms, Billionfold Inc., and Nickelodeon Animation Studio in Burbank, California.
 The CG animation was produced by Giant Animation in Dublin.

-On June 4, 2024, showrunner Lindsay Katai declared that the series' viewership on Netflix would determine an eventual second season being greenlit by Nickelodeon.
+On June 4, 2024, showrunner Lindsay Katai stated that the series' viewership on Netflix would determine an eventual second season being greenlit by Nickelodeon.

 Episodes

 The episodes are presented in the intended narrative order as determined by the producers, rather than in their original broadcast sequence, to preserve story continuity.